onaly/knn_nn_cifar10/README.md

 This is my implementation of a lab session at École Centrale de Lyon.

-The report (written in French) can be found in the files ("CR Onaly - TD1.pdf").
+The subject and the report can be found in the files.